 The terms defined in this section when used as capitalized terms in the IAMERS Code of Ethics and enforcement procedures shall have the meanings ascribed to them as outlined in this section.

-3. COMPLAINT: Means a written document asserting that there has been a violation of the code.
-Such a document which is in the form required by the ethics committee and is filed in accordance with rules as outlined herein.
+- COMPLAINT: Means a written document or email asserting that there has been a violation of the code.
+An example of a complaint form may be found in the Appendix to the Code.
 The term complaint will also include, unless context otherwise dictates, a counter-complaint.

 ARTICLE 6: MODIFICATION OF THE CODE OF ETHICS